jkzorz/jkzorz.github.io/_posts/2019-08-12-metaamp-r-functions.md

 **[Read more about MetaAmp here](https://www.frontiersin.org/articles/10.3389/fmicb.2017.01461/full)**

+**Further below is the code for the three functions.
+Briefly, each function does the following: **
+1. **rrna_summary**: Works like a pivot table in excel by summarizing OTUs at the user defined taxonomic level
+2. **rrna_pc**: Prepares data for further analysis in R:
+   - Renames OTUs with the OTUID and the highest taxonomic level that could be assigned to the OTU
+   - Orders OTUs based on abundance
+   - Only keeps OTUs that reach a certain user-defined abundance in at least one sample (optional)
+3. **rrna_taxa**: Filters OTU table for a certain taxa, given a taxonomic level (i.e. Phylum) and corresponding taxa name (i.e. Cyanobacteria)

 To use these functions you first need to make sure that the R packages *dplyr* and *stringr* are installed and loaded: